Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

   * *Coons* -- a rounded style with less depth than *Curved*
   * *Curved* -- the style with the most rounded patches.

-@figure{/user_guides/modeling_algos/images/modeling_algos_image018.png, "Intersecting filleted edges with different radii leave a gap, is filled by a surface"}
+@figure{/user_guides/modeling_algos/images/modeling_algos_image018.png,"Intersecting filleted edges with different radii leave a gap filled by a surface",274}

 @subsubsection occt_modalg_2_5_5 Plate surfaces